 Policy 23.C.1.
 The Yosemite Area Regional Transportation System (YARTS) should be developed and implemented in a way that best supports local economies, including:

-a.
 Using YARTS to change visitor behavior to include longer stays in the Eastern Sierra; i.e., staying in the Eastern Sierra and using YARTS for day trips to Yosemite.

-b.
 Encouraging Yosemite National Park to promote a policy of dispersing visitors to other areas in the Park and the gateway communities.

-c.
 Promoting YARTS’ marketing efforts to include information about gateway attractions, including activities, attractions, amenities and trip itineraries.

 Policy 23.C.2.
 Plan for and promote the concept that the Yosemite experience begins or ends in Mono County.
 Marketing the Yosemite experience should be a countywide effort.